The Challenge

 No Interconnection

-If you are in a No Interconnection area but are still interested in installing solar at your property, we encourage you to sign-up for the Solar Capacity Waitlist.
-If there is a change in that allows for more interconnected generation in your area, you will be notified.
-Take note of the feeder listed in the pop-up window of the map when you click on your address.
-Then go to Solar Capacity Waitlist to learn more about how the waitlist works and to sign-up.
+To sign up for the Solar Capacity Waitlist, first take note of the feeder listed in the pop-up window of the map when you click on your address.
+Then go to Solar Capacity Waitlist to learn more about how the waitlist works and sign up.

 Solar isn’t a good option in my area, but I still want Renewable Energy